kaanutkuy/options_pricing_engine_cpp/README.md

 ### An object-oriented Options Pricing library in C++.
-Efficiently and accurately price call & put Vanilla and Exotic options and their Greeks.
+Efficiently and accurately price call & put Vanilla and Exotic options and their Greeks with advanced Monte Carlo Simulations, Binomial/Trinomial Trees and closed-form Black-Scholes.

 ## Running the Pricer
 Build and run the "main.cpp" file, and follow the directions using the command line interface.
 It will prompt you to create an option by specifying the type of option, and the parameter inputs of the option, and then it will ask for a name to store the option object in memory.
 After you create it, you can retrieve the option's price, and depending on the type of it, the Greeks as well.